 As a historically Catholic city, New Orleans takes Lent seriously.
 New Orleans also loves a good parade.
 Naturally, breaking the 40-plus days of fasting and the arrival of spring are great reasons to catch a parade, show off your bonnet, and feast on some Gulf seafood.

 If you’re lucky enough to be staying in the French Quarter for Easter weekend, you can celebrate the end of Lent with three parades, Catholic masses, special Easter brunches, and an Easter Bonnet contest.
-Here’s a quick rundown of the things you can do on Easter Sunday, April 16, in the French Quarter.
+Here’s a quick rundown of the things you can do on Easter Sunday in the French Quarter (April 9, 2023).

 The French Quarter Easter Parade rolls at 1 p.m. from St. Louis and Royal streets.
-The one and only Chris Owens traditionally helms the parade as the Grand Duchess.
+The one and only Chris Owens traditionally helmed the parade as the Grand Duchess until her passing in 2022, but the organizers chose to go on in her memory.
 Expect colorful floats, marching bands, whimsical bonnets, and plenty of throws.

-The annual Gay Easter Parade celebrates the city’s LGBTQ community and benefits the Food for Friends charity.
-It starts at 4:30 p.m. on N. Rampart St. by the Armstrong Park arch and continues to St. Ann, Bourbon, and Esplanade.
-With stops at some bars along the way, the parade makes it back to N. Rampart for the after-party at GrandPre’s.
+The annual Gay Easter Parade celebrates the city’s LGBTQIA+ community and benefits the Food for Friends charity.
+It starts at 5:30 p.m. on N. Rampart St. by the Armstrong Park arch and continues to St. Ann, Bourbon, and Esplanade.
+With stops at some bars along the way, the parade makes it back to N. Rampart for the after-party.